How To Manage PTSD

 • Having a hard time feeling positive emotions.

-1. Focus on your breathing: When you get anxious, you might stop breathing normally which increases your feelings of fear and panic.
-Its best to focus on taking deep breaths to help manage your anxieties.
+2. Focus on your breathing: When you get anxious, you might stop breathing normally which increases your feelings of fear and panic.
+Focus on taking deep breaths to manage your anxiety.

-2. Remind yourself that you are safe: It may help to tell yourself that the trauma is over, and you are safe.
-Spending some time with a trusted friend or loved one can help you to feel safe.
+3. Remind yourself that you are safe: It may help to tell yourself that the trauma is over, and you are not in danger.
+Spending some time with a loved one can help you to feel safe.
+Talking about your feelings can also help you to feel better.

-3. Seek treatment: The faster PTSD is treated, the easier it is to overcome.
-If you’re reluctant to seek help, keep in mind that PTSD is not a sign of weakness, and the way to overcome it is to confront what happened and learn to accept it as a part of your past.
-This process is much easier with the support of an experienced therapist or doctor.
+5. Seek treatment: The faster PTSD is treated, the easier it is to overcome.
+If you’re reluctant to seek help, keep in mind that PTSD is not a sign of weakness.
+The way to overcome PTSD is to confront what happened and learn to accept it as a part of your past.
+This process is much easier to deal with by talking to an experienced therapist or doctor.

-5. Keep moving: When you’re suffering from PTSD, exercise can do more than improve your mood and outlook.
-Exercise can help your nervous system become “unstuck” and begin to move out of the immobilization stress response you may experience.
+7. Keep moving: When you’re suffering from PTSD, exercise can do more than improve your mood and outlook.
+Exercise can help your nervous system become “unstuck” and you can begin to move out of the immobilization stress response you may experience.

-6. Find activities you enjoy: Engaging in creative activities such as art, music, or writing can be a therapeutic way to express and process your emotions.
+8. Find activities you enjoy: Engaging in creative activities such as art, music, or writing can be a therapeutic way to express and process your emotions.
 Creative outlets provide a healthy way to channel your feelings and can be a source of comfort and distraction from distressing thoughts.
+You will also increase your self-confidence.

-7. Journaling: Journaling can be a useful coping skill for PTSD.
-It can help people express and process their thoughts and feeling which can be a good way of coping with anxiety.
+9. Try journaling: Writing down your feelings can be a useful coping skill for PTSD.
+It can help people express and process their thoughts and feelings, which can be a good way of coping with anxiety and fear.
+Journaling provides a safe place for random thoughts, feelings, and experiences that would otherwise clutter your mind.
+Putting words down on paper helps your mind to become calmer.

-9. Dealing with the bad dreams: If you wake up from a nightmare in a panic, remind yourself that you are reacting to a dream.
+12. Dealing with bad dreams: If you wake up from a nightmare, remind yourself that you are reacting to a dream.
 Having the dream is why you are in a panic, not because there is a real danger.
 You may want to get out of bed and regroup.
 You can also engage in a pleasant, calming activity.

 If you know someone who may be experiencing PTSD, the most important thing you can do is to help that person get treatment.
 In the meantime, you can: